pantrypoints/sp/content/en/research/countries/china/xi/chapter-01f.md

 contradictions stand in the way, the more it is necessary to rely on responsibility and struggle to overcome difficulties and keep innovation upright.
 Strong historical responsibility and fighting spirit are the spiritual characteristics of Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era.
-Since the 18th National Congress of the Communist Party of China, Comrade Xi Jinping has taken the lead in setting an example, clearly pointing out the ruling philosophy of "serving the people and shouldering the responsibilities that should be shouldered", clearly putting forward that "I will live up to the people without myself", and repeatedly emphasizing that "the ministry must
+Since the 18th National Congress of the CCP, Comrade Xi Jinping has taken the lead in setting an example, clearly pointing out the ruling philosophy of "serving the people and shouldering the responsibilities that should be shouldered", clearly putting forward that "I will live up to the people without myself", and repeatedly emphasizing that "the ministry must